 2.03.
 Vacancies.
 Any vacancy occurring in the Board of Directors and any director position to be filled due to an increase in the number of directors, shall be filled by the Board of Directors.
 A vacancy is filled by the affirmative vote of a majority of the remaining directors, even if less than a quorum of the Board of Directors, or if it is a sole remaining director.
 A director elected to fill a vacancy shall be elected for the unexpired term of the predecessor in office.
 The Directors may determine that any vacancy be filled by a vote of the Membership rather than by a vote of the Directors.

 2.04.
 Election of Directors.
 A person who meets any qualification requirements to be a director and who has been duly nominated may be elected as a director.
-Directors shall be elected at the annual meeting of the Members, or by mail, electronic mail or online ballot.
-Directors shall be elected by majority vote of the Members of Austin Zen Center, who attend the annual meeting, or who vote by mail, electronic mail, or on-line ballot.
+Directors shall be elected at an annual meeting of the Members, or by mail, electronic mail or online ballot.
+Directors shall be elected by majority vote of participating eligible voting Members..
 Any person meeting the membership criteria established by the Board of Directors is eligible to vote in the election of Directors.
 Each director shall hold office until a successor is elected and qualified.
 A director may be elected to succeed himself or herself as director.

 2.06.
 Regular Meetings.
 The Board of Directors may provide for regular meetings by resolution stating the time and place of such meetings.
 The meetings may be held either within or without the State of Texas and shall be held at the Corporation’s registered office in Texas if the resolution does not specify the location of the meetings.
 No notice of regular meetings of the Board of Directors is required other than a resolution of the Board of Directors stating the time and place of the meetings.